Excel619/Menus/README.md

     // Custom handler here
 });
 ```
-In order to access the `Menu` object that called your handler, you will need to build the menu first and then set its on-click handler. <small>This is planned to change in a future version, where the menu is passed as a parameter for the lambda handler.</small>
+In order to access the `Menu` object that called your handler, you will need to build the menu first and then set its on-click handler. <sub><sup>This is planned to change in a future version, where the menu is passed as a parameter for the lambda handler.</sub></sup>
 ```java
 Menu menu = myMenuBuilder.build();
 menu.setOnClick((event) -> {